MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

     +------------+-----------------------------------------------+--------------+------------------+

-The WP5052 pathway is not significant anymore (compare to Ozisik *et al.,* [1]_ results) because the number of genes between target genes and pathways are smaller.
-It affects the pvalue calculation.
+The WP5052 pathway is not significant anymore (compare to Ozisik *et al.,* [1]_ results) because the number of genes between target genes and pathways is smaller.
+It affects the pvalue calculation and decreases bellow our 0.05 threshold.

 .. _useCase1_AMI: